Amani Kohler

 Amani is a member of the Youth Sport Trust Youth Board.
 Positioned at the heart of our organisation, our Youth Board represents and communicates the views of all young people to inform and enhance our work.

-What is your particular area of interest when it comes to accessing sport?
+What is your area of interest when it comes to accessing sport?

-I am really interested in how sport can bridge the barriers between different groups of the population.
-We are split by so many divisions that seem to only get wider at the moment, and yet sport has the power to bring these communities together through participation, competition and enjoyment.
-I am excited by the growth of women’s sport in recent years and how this reflects a rise in female empowerment.
-As a strong, passionate female, I’d love to play a part in giving others girls and women the opportunity to access sport and experience all its physical and mental benefits.
+I am especially interested in how sport can bridge divides between different groups in society.
+We are split by so many divisions that seem to only get wider, and yet sport has the unique power to bring these communities together through participation, competition and shared enjoyment.
+I am also inspired by the rapid growth of women’s sport and the rise in female empowerment that comes with it.
+As a strong and passionate female athlete, I want to help ensure that more girls and women have the opportunity to access sport and experience its physical, emotional and social benefits.

 Why did you want to become a member of the Youth Board?